-The work of WEPHREN is guided by a Steering Committee made up from members of the WHO Health in Prisons Programme Steering Group and other experts in the field who meet once a quarter to review the delivery plan for WEPHREN and provide advice and support to the WHO UK Collaborating Centre in delivering the objectives.
+WEPHREN is funded and delivered by UK Health Security Agency, working with international partners such as the WHO and others.
+A Steering Committee made up from members of the WHO Health in Prisons Programme Steering Group and other experts in the field meet once a quarter to support UKHSA in this endeavour.
 Find out more here.Go to page